knmcguire/px4_sim_research_report/docs/results.md

 ![The average perceived importance of advanced features of simulation per profile and for all participants overall.](images/tab4_advanced.png){#tbl-adv}

-### Top wanted functionalities
+### Top Wanted Functionalities

 Across all personas, the top 5 most important features are:

 1. Software-in-the-loop support
 2. Realistic physics simulation
 3. Custom sensor model creation
 4. Template/example library availability
 5. Easy robot model creation

 @tbl-top breaks down the top 5 features by persona.
 Software-in-the-loop capabilities are considered essential by all personas except students (P4), who prioritize template and example library availability and real-time parameter tuning more highly.
 Realistic physics simulation is universally valued, though independent developers/hobbyists (P5) rated network capabilities and template availability higher.
-ROS/ROS2 integration is more important to advanced simulator users (senior engineers (P1) and academic researchers (P3)) while both junior (P2) and senior engineers (P1) rated custom sensor creation and easy robot model creation as equally important.
+ROS/ROS2 integration is more important to advanced simulator users (senior engineers (P1) and academic researchers (P3)), while both junior (P2) and senior engineers (P1) rated custom sensor creation and easy robot model creation as equally important.

 ![Top 5 wanted features per profile.](images/tab5_top5_persona.png){#tbl-top}

-## Final choice for Priority Roadmap
+## Final Choice for Priority Roadmap

 In a final single-choice question, participants selected the one feature they would prioritize if only one item could be on the roadmap (see @fig-final).
 The largest group (18%) requested improvements to the current Gazebo integration with PX4 autopilot.
 Another 17% prioritized better documentation and examples for existing simulators, while 16% wanted more realistic physics and higher-quality sensor models.

 ![Pie-chart with the distribution of the final priority question of all participants.](images/10_final_priority_question.png){#fig-final}

 @fig-final-per presents a bar chart showing how each persona influenced the roadmap priorities.
 Professional engineers, both senior (P1) and junior (P2), voted for improved Gazebo integration with PX4.
 Academic researchers (P3) prioritized more realistic sensor and physics models along with better multi-vehicle/swarm simulation support.
 A significant portion of senior engineers (P1) also voted for reducing the sim-to-real gap, while some advocated for a new PX4-optimized simulator.
 Junior engineers (P2) emphasized enhanced simulation creation capabilities.
-Both junior engineers (P2) and academic students (P4, representing novice and intermediate users, indicated they would benefit most from better documentation and examples for existing PX4 simulation integrations.
+Both junior engineers (P2) and academic students (P4), representing novice and intermediate users, indicated they would benefit most from better documentation and examples for existing PX4 simulation integrations.
 Finally, both senior engineers (P1) and academic students (P4) requested improved ROS/ROS2 integration with PX4 simulation.

 ![Bar chart to indicate the differences per persona on the final roadmap priority choice of the survey.](images/11_final_priority_question_personas.png){#fig-final-per}